freeCodeCamp/freeCodeCamp/guide/english/bash/bash-rm/index.md

 ### Warning
 This command is capable of deleting many files at once with ease.
 This can be beneficial, but also dangerous.
 Use at your own risk.

+To remove a nonempty folder for example, type:
+   `rm -rf folder`

 ### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Rm_(Unix))
 * [Man pages](http://man7.org/linux/man-pages/man1/rm.1.html)